UPC/ravada/docs/docs/INSTALL_Fedora.rst

 Follow `this guide <http://ravada.readthedocs.io/en/latest/docs/update.html>`_ if you are only upgrading Ravada from a previous version already installed.

-Fedora
+Fedora and EPEL7
 ------

-You can install ravada using the 'dnf' package manager by enabling the 'eclipseo/ravada' private repository.
+You can install ravada using the 'dnf' package manager.

 ::

-    $ sudo dnf copr enable eclipseo/ravada
     $ sudo dnf install ravada

 MySQL server